seasonstar/bibi/README.md

 This project provides backend service, based on Flask, MongoDB, Redis, Celery, RabbitMQ, and supports Python 3.5.

-Bibi offers an all-in-one solution for use with the following:
+Bibi offers fullstack solution for use with the following:

 > [bibi-frontend](https://github.com/seasonstar/bibi-frontend) Mobile web frontend